gemidyne/microtf2/README.md

 A custom gamemode for Team Fortress 2 - Players compete against each other to get the most points by playing a series of rapid fire microgames in order to win the round!

-## Install Guide
+## How to install the gamemode
-We have written a guide to assist you on installing the gamemode on your TF2 Server - read it here: https://www.gemidyne.com/projects/microtf2/install-guide/
+We have created an install guide to help you install the gamemode - see wiki page here: https://github.com/gemidyne/microtf2/wiki/How-to-install-the-gamemode

 ## Commands
 See wiki page for more information: https://github.com/gemidyne/microtf2/wiki/Console-Commands